-At the end of the public comment period, the Staff Manager, in close coordination with the PDP Team, is responsible for reviewing the comments received and adding those deemed appropriate for inclusion to the Initial Report, in order to produce a revised Report for consideration by the PDP Team.
+At the end of the public comment period, the Staff Manager will prepare a summary and analysis of the public comments received for the Working Group.
+Such a summary and analysis of the public comments should be provided at the latest 30 days after the closing of the public comment period, absent exigent circumstances.
+The Working Group shall review and take into consideration the public comments received.
+Following this review, the Staff Manager, in close coordination with the PDP Team, shall add those comments deemed appropriate for inclusion to the Initial Report.
+In addition, the Staff Manager and the PDP Team may update the Initial Report if there are any recommendations within the Initial Report that require modification to address comments received through public comment.
+Such a revised Report shall be put forward for consideration by the PDP Team.
 The Staff Manager and the PDP Team are not obligated to include all comments made during the comment period, including each comment made by any one individual or organization.